-The Tri-County Probation Department serves as an instrument for adult misdemeanor offenders in Madison, Fremont and Teton Counties in executing supervised probation to those so ordered by the courts within these respective counties which are part of the Seventh Judicial District of the State of Idaho.
+The Tri-County Probation Department serves as an instrument for adult misdemeanor offenders in Madison, Fremont and Clark Counties in executing supervised probation to those so ordered by the courts within these respective counties which are part of the Seventh Judicial District of the State of Idaho.

 As the primary sentencing disposition of the justice system affecting adult misdemeanor offenders within the tri-county area, Tri-County Probation is best positioned strategically to contribute to public safety and community well being to the communities we serve.
 It is well known in the criminal justice community that offenders do not care about geographical boundaries and the burden placed on any one county is very costly.
-Therefore, Tri-County Probation was developed and established by local magistrates, commissioners, and other elected officials and/or leaders of Madison, Fremont and Teton Counties.
+Therefore, Tri-County Probation was developed and established by local magistrates, commissioners, and other elected officials and/or leaders of Madison, Fremont and Clark Counties.
 Tri-County Probation was developed on the concept of combining resources from each county in a cost effective way of addressing problems in our communities.
 Tri-County Probation occupies an important role between law enforcement and human services.
 It is invested with wide-ranging leverage to influence the conduct of offenders.
 Its strength lies in its authority and capacity to repair broken lives and hold offenders accountable for the harm their actions have caused to victims and communities in the Tri-County area.
 The breadth of its authority allows it to impose significant and demanding accountability from offenders under supervision.
 Tri-County Probation takes a leadership role in forming significant partnerships with others: law enforcement, the courts, human service agencies, community and neighborhood groups, the faith community, and local stakeholders, Tri-County Probation strengthens immeasurably its capacity to provide effective intervention relative to public safety and offender reform.

 Our Mission Statement: